Hacktastic-Labs/HackArena/README.md

-# 🚀 Hacktastic Platform
+# 🚀 Synora

-An intelligent community-driven platform to streamline hackathon participation, knowledge sharing, and student-mentor interaction — powered by smart AI features.
+An intelligent community-driven platform to streamline participation, knowledge sharing, and student-mentor interaction — powered by smart AI features.

 ## 👥 Team Hacktastic